kyle589/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](CodeChange2.png)

 The symptom was that when the program was provided a markdown file with no link inside the brackets, it printed out whatever was in it.
+This is because the code only looked for the contents inside the () and printed it no matter what was inside.
 So the bug in the program was that there was nothing to check if what was provided in the brackets was a link or not.
 There are many different beginnings and endings to links, so in this case I decided to focus on coding that the contents would not print if there were spaces.

 ## Code Change 3